plugcommunity/documentation/api/endpoints/rooms_history.md

 # rooms/history Endpoint

-The room history endpoint enables you to get the room's history you're in.
+The room history endpoint enables you to get the room's history.

 ### Endpoint